hn5092/KAP-manual/en/kyanalyzer/configuration.en.md

-## KyAnalyzer General Configurations
+## KyAnalyzer Configurations

-This section introduces KyAnalyzer's general configurations.
-KyAnalyzer is configured through the items of conf/kyanalyzer.properties and mondrian.properties under the directory of *conf*.
-In the following, we will describe the two configurations in details:
+This section introduces KyAnalyzer's configurations.
+KyAnalyzer is configurable through the file of kyanalyzer.properties and mondrian.properties under the KyAnalyzer installation directory of *conf*.
+In the following, we will describe the two configuration files in details:

 ###Configurations of kyanalyzer.properties

 **kyanalyzer.olap.nonempty**

-Specify if the empty result is hidden.
+Specify if the empty result is hidden in the query.
 The default value is  `true`.

 **kyanalyzer.web.export.csv.name**